-Run by Steve Dotto, Dotto Tech is a hub filled with productivity tips, information about running an online business, and tips for mastering your digital toolkit.
+Run by Steve Dotto, Dotto Tech is a project management blog filled with productivity tips, information about running an online business, and tips for mastering your digital toolkit.
 The site itself has information about webinars, courses and their podcast, as well as information on Steve’s speaking capabilities.

 John is the co-founder and CEO of Hive, an AI-based project management tool used by brands like Uber, Starbucks and WeWork.
 John founded Hive after spending years running customer success at Huddle, a team collaboration software, and serves as a member of Forbes Tech Council.

-John Goodpasture runs this blog filled with articles on agile, general project management, collaborative culture, and just general life lessons — his witty tone make it easy and entertaining to read.
+John Goodpasture runs this project management blog filled with articles on agile, general PM, collaborative culture, and just general life lessons — his witty tone make it easy and entertaining to read.
 His experience comes from over 30 years in the project management space, where he also serves as a coach and has written several books on the topic, including Project Management The Agile Way and Managing Project For Value.